pnadolny13/100-days-of-code/log.md

 **Thoughts** I still have issues with the model objects and how to retrieve data.
 I need to work on python fundamentals.
 I would expect to use a getter/setter but i think thats specific to java.

 **Link(s) to work:**

+### Day 43: March 15, 2018

+**Today's Progress**: I worked this morning on getting the analyze data structure (list of lists) to work properly and pivot like I needed.
+It finally showed up.
+I had issues because AWS has python 2.7 but my local is 3.6 so I need to fix that somehow.
+Current work around is to include try except so it works in both.
+At night I removed None values from the table, added headers, added filter functionality, and fixed the bug for when a month has no values.

+**Thoughts** There seems like there is a better way to structure the list of lists to simplify but I couldnt find one.

+**Link(s) to work:** https://github.com/pnadolny13/BudgetDjangoApp/commit/4345639b96faf3fa0e09585849b2118c48aa63f2